 The first step is to make sure that all communications around quotes, invoices, and payments are easy to find for you and your client.
-When you have an email address such as [email protected] or [email protected], then you know that all conversations around money are going to end up there.
+When you have an email address such as accounts@ or finance@, then you know that all conversations around money are going to end up there.
 This helps to prevent muddied waters with other emails around the service or product the client has ordered.

-You should set up this email address even if you’re a sole trader or a freelancer, or you haven’t yet registered as a business, and you’re monitoring your email address and the [email protected] address.
+You should set up this email address even if you’re a sole trader or a freelancer, or you haven’t yet registered as a business, and you’re monitoring your email address and the accounts@ address.
 It creates that separation for contact about payments and it gives your business a certain legitimacy because you appear to have an accounts department.
 Larger businesses will certainly take you more seriously as a service or product provider.